HershNagpal/webcheckers/docs/DesignDoc.md

   * The game states of being ongoing and finished are updated poorly due to some pages refreshing automatically.
 Defensive checks could be made to properly update the games as soon as they are finished, rather than when the player tries to play a new game.
+  * The player lobby could be optimized to a single data structure that keeps track of players and their states in a map rather than lists of players in states.
 - Improving Enhancement Features
   * Replay mode currently requires a board that holds the state of what pieces have been captured and where they were captured.
 The design can be improved by creating a subclass of Board that is allowed